Cases across Cambria County remain unsolved

 News reports at the time indicate that Andrews arrived at an apartment above Ace's between 6 and 7 p. m. and later she and a 20-year-old woman were preparing to leave when a man approached their vehicle from behind.

-Officers at the time said that the woman was in the process of backing up when she saw a man with a gun and dived down onto Maxine's lap and then heard one shot and believed she heard another.
+Officers at the time said that Swartzenstruver was in the process of backing up when she saw a man with a gun and dived down onto Andrews' lap and then heard one shot and believed she heard another.

 In a subsequent interview with police, the woman reportedly said she only saw a gun.